-MVP and its Participating Providers are considered "Covered Entities" under the Privacy Rule, implemented pursuant to HIPAA and must comply with the strictest applicable federal and state standards for the use and disclosure of PHI.
-MVP and its Participating Providers are required by federal and state laws to protect a Member's PHI and are also required to report any breach in confidentiality immediately.
+MVP and Participating Providers are considered "Covered Entities" under the HIPAA Privacy Rule and must comply with the strictest applicable federal and state standards for the use and disclosure of PHI.
+MVP and Participating Providers are required by federal and state laws to protect a Member's PHI and are also required to immediately report any breach in confidentiality.
 MVP maintains physical, administrative, and technical security measures to safeguard PHI; it is important that any delegated entities maintain these safeguards of PHI as well.